MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/auth/win32-xal.md

 ---
-title: XAL on win32
+title: Setting up Visual Studio for XAL login on Win32
 author: aablackm
-description: Sign in to Xbox Live with your Win 32 project ms.author: aablackm ms.date: 08/30/2018 ms.topic: article
+description: Signing in to Xbox Live with an Win32 project. ms.author: aablackm ms.date: 08/30/2018 ms.topic: article